 (3) Faculty and staff.
 Faculty and staff may register their motor vehicles for the faculty/staff lots.
 Since faculty/staff parking is limited, eligibility does not guarantee a parking space.
 Registered faculty and staff members may park in any faculty/staff lot.

 (4) Others.
 Visitors to the university may operate and park properly campus-registered motor vehicles on campus subject to these regulations.
 When a motor vehicle is on campus, it must be parked in areas designed for visitor use by the parking permit.
 Parking spaces on campus are severely limited.
 Visitors should park in the peripheral lots or parking garages, except as provided in sections 584.2(b)(1) and 584.3 of this Part.
-Changes, when required, will be announced by the office of the vice-president for facilities and services.
+Changes, when required, will be announced by the office of the Senior Vice President for Administration.

 (i) The term motor vehicle refers to any motor-driven vehicle, such as an automobile, truck, motorcycle, motorbike, minibike, motor scooter or moped (cf. Vehicle and Traffic Law, article 1, section 125).